 At this level you are able to understand a wide range of demanding, longer communications and recognize implicit meanings.
-You should be able to express yourself fluently and spontaneously using the language effectively for social, academic and professional purposes.
+You should be able to express yourself fluently and spontaneously using Spanish effectively for social, academic and professional purposes.
 You should be able to produce clear, well structured and detailed communications on complex subjects, showing controlled use of organizational patterns, connectors and cohesive language devices.

 Level 7: Pre – Proficiency (C2 Common European Framework)